Skip to content

 A matplotlib axis.

-Source code in src/echosms/utils_datastore.py
+Source code in src/echosms/plotting.py

 def plot_shape_surface(shapes, ax):